stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 All transaction fees are paid by the participant submitting the transaction to the Stellar network.

-All transactions defined in the protocol with escrow account E as the source account have their fees set to zero.
+All transactions defined in the protocol with escrow account EI as the source account have their fees set to zero.
 The submitter of a transaction wraps the transaction in a fee bump transaction envelope and provides an appropriate fee, paying the fee themselves.

-Credits and debits to escrow account E only ever represent deposits or withdrawals by I or R, and the sum of all disbursements at close equal the sum of all deposits minus the sum of all withdrawals.
+Credits and debits to escrow accounts EI and ER only ever represent deposits or withdrawals by I or R, and the sum of all disbursements at close equal the sum of all deposits minus the sum of all withdrawals.
 Network transaction fees do not change the balance of the channel.